alexanderwoyte/lfcs-study/README.md

     example.com has address 192.168.69.69

 If we don't specify `localhost` at the end, the name will default to resolve from outside nameserver.
 Thus, we must specify the NS at `localhost` to recieve the results we are looking for.
-To finish things off, configure the computer to use your server as a nameserver.
+To finish things off, configure the computer to use your server as a nameserver without explicit specification.
 The same should be done for other servers on the network that need to use this nameserver.
 Add this line to the effective beginning of `/etc/resolv.conf`

     nameserver 192.168.122.185